-If you have been charged with probation violation in Texas, contact Houston DWI attorney Mark Thiessen at 713-864-9000, or use our online form to request a free case evaluation.
-Mark is available 24 hours a day, seven days a week to discuss and answer any questions you may have about your case.
+If you have been charged with DWI or other probation violation in Texas, contact Houston DWI attorney Mark Thiessen at 713-864-9000, or use our online form to request a free case evaluation.
+Mark is available 24 hours a day, seven days a week to discuss and answer any questions you may have about your Harris County probation violation case.

 Attorney Mark Thiessen of Thiessen Law Firm is an experienced, knowledgeable Houston DWI lawyer.
 He is a three-time Super Lawyer awardee with a deep understanding of DWI law and the fallacies of current police technology used to determine blood alcohol content.
-Mark Thiessen and the team at Thiessen Law Firm are also experienced in all other types of criminal defense, including drug cases, assault, manslaughter, and probation violation.
+Mark Thiessen and the team at Thiessen Law Firm are also experienced in all other types of criminal defense, including Harris County DWI probation violation, Houston drug cases, assault, manslaughter, and prostitution.

 Probation and Community Supervision

-Be aware that in Texas, the “Adult Probation Department” for Harris County is now called the “Community Supervision and Corrections Department.”
+Be aware that in Texas, the definitions surrounding DWI probation violation have changed.
+“Adult Probation Department” for Harris County is now called the “Community Supervision and Corrections Department.”
 The terms “probation” and “probation officer” have also been changed by the Texas State Legislature to “community supervision” and “community supervision officer,” respectively.

 If you are convicted of a DWI in Houston, probation (community supervision) will more than likely be a part of your sentence.
 It is possible, though not a guarantee, that you will receive a probated jail sentence or fine for a misdemeanor DWI charge.
 An experienced Houston DWI attorney can explain the penalties for various DWI charges and the conditions of probation to you.
-Contact Houston DWI lawyer Mark Thiessen if you have been charged with violating your probation.
+Contact Houston DWI lawyer Mark Thiessen if you have been charged with violating your Harris County DWI or other Texas probation.

 Penalties for misdemeanor charges include: